shahbhatti/CarND-Traffic-Sign-Classifier/README.md

 **Answer:**
 The model was very certain (94% or higher) but the predicted only 20% correctly.
 One reason for such large discrepancy is the the German signs were used for training and validation whereas the 5 test cases were based on American signs.

-I choose k=1 (althought I experimented with other k's) becasue then I could easily use the index as the predicted class id and compare it to signnames.csv.
+I choose k=1 (although I experimented with other k's) because then I could easily use the index as the predicted class id and compare it to signnames.csv.
 Also, then I was able to easily plot the images.

-Also,I realize I can should refactor my code and streamline it, but I am lazy :-) !
+Also,I realize I can should re-factor my code and streamline it, but I am lazy :-) !

 > **Note**: Once you have completed all of the code implementations and successfully answered each question above, you may finalize your work by exporting the iPython Notebook as an HTML document.
 You can do this by using the menu above and navigating to  \n",
     "**File -> Download as -> HTML (.html)**.
 Include the finished document along with this notebook as your submission.